-In June 2021, results from the three-year study conducted by UNL documented 27 deep vadose zone cores monitored in the 1990s and analyzed them to characterize nitrate, ammonia, and moisture content under different land use; as well as estimate stored nitrate-N and nitrate transport rates.
-The 660 wells sampled showed a 10% reduction of vadose zone nitrate in the groundwater since the 1990s; however, there was a significant amount of nitrate-N ranging up to 8,800 lbs. of nitrate-N per acre.
+In June 2021, final results from the study conducted by UNL documented 27 deep vadose zone cores monitored in the 1990s and analyzed them to characterize nitrate, ammonia, and moisture content under different land use; as well as estimate stored nitrate-N and nitrate transport rates.
+The wells sampled showed a 10% reduction of vadose zone nitrate in the groundwater since the 1990s; however, there was a significant amount of of nitrate-N per acre.
 Nitrate transport rates ranged from 0.9 to 2.5 ft/year.

-Phase 2 areas measured higher than average groundwater nitrate-N. Both gravity and center pivot irrigated cropland were studied to compare changes in nitrate storage under 24 sites.
+Phase 2 areas measured higher than average groundwater nitrate-N. Both gravity and center pivot irrigated crop land were studied to compare changes in nitrate storage under 24 sites.
 Overall averages show vadose zone nitrate about 30% higher under gravity irrigated land.
-The study also found several cores with over 2,000 pounds per acre nitrate-N and significant concentrations of ammonia at depth in many locations.
-Further investigation of Phase 2 areas and locations with vadose nitrate >2,000 pounds/acre was recommended.
+The study also found several cores with over 2,000 lbs./acre nitrate-N and significant concentrations of ammonia at depth in many locations.
+Further investigation of Phase 2 areas and locations with vadose nitrate >2,000 lbs/acre was recommended.